 You may have to stop working due to ill health.
 If you are claiming UC, the benefits cap may not apply for the first 9 months.
-This only happens if you (and any partner) earned at least the amount you would get for 16 hours a week at the national minimum wage for the previous 12 months.
+This is called the grace period.
+It only happens if you (and any partner):

+- earned at least the amount you would get for working 16 hours a week at the national minimum wage for the previous 12 months - are now earning less than £604 a month.

 It is important to check if you are affected by the benefit cap.
-For a full list of benefits that are not included in the benefit cap, visit qov.uk/benefit-cap/when-youre-not-affected or call 0808 808 00 00 to speak to a Macmillan welfare rights adviser.
+For a full list of benefits that are not included in the benefit cap, visit gov.uk/benefit-cap/when-youre-not-affected or call 0808 808 00 00 to speak to a Macmillan welfare rights adviser.